 - legal advice from leading specialist lawyers from DWF and Privacy Laws & Business on the implications of tracking and profiling customers cross-device and online/offline, and other data protection law challenges

-- the way to prepare for explicit consent by testing wording for each channel and winning better response rates
+- the way to prepare for explicit consent by testing wording for each channel and winning better response rate

 - insights into disruptive technologies in the retail sector, and some of the benefits and challenges they pose for responsible retailers, and

-- when to litigate when faced with data protection related problems, from the leading specialist barrister in this field, Timothy Pitt-Payne QC, 11KBW.
+- advice on when to litigate when faced with data protection related problems, from the leading specialist barrister in this field, Timothy Pitt-Payne QC, 11KBW.